isaacbernat/pycrastinate/README.md

 Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
 Type `python pycrastinate.py` inside its root directory.

 ### Tune it
 Edit `config.py` to your liking.
-Change the `init_path` for whichever path holds the files you want to analyse, the `file_sufixes` to include only those that you want, the (case-insensitive) `tokens` that should be considered, etc.
+Change the `root_paths` for whichever paths holds the files you want to analyse, the `file_sufixes` to include only those that you want, the `tokens` that should be considered, their case-sensitivity, etc.

 ### Master it
 It is highly encouraged to read at least this succint documentation section if you plan to really use pycrastinate.